Ana Roque de Duprey: Early years

-Roqué (birth name: Ana Roqué Geigel) was born in Aguadilla, Puerto Rico.
-She lived among books and had learned how to write by the age of three.
-Her mother died when she was only 4 years old and she was raised by her father, aunt, and grandmother, who were all educators.
-In 1860, when Roqué was seven years old, she was sent to a regular school, and two years later graduated.
+Roqué (birth name: Ana Roqué Geigel) was born in Aguadilla, Puerto Rico on April 18, 1853.
+Roqué's mother, who was a teacher, taught her to write by the age of three.
+Although her mother died when she was only 4 years old, she was raised by her father, aunt, and grandmother, who were all educators.
+At the age of seven, her father sent Roqué to private school, where she studied at twice the rate of her peers, and ended up graduating at the age of nine.
 She continued her homeschooling and in 1864 at the age of eleven, became the youngest teacher's assistant in Puerto Rico.
+Roqué then was educated at home, with special emphasis in the sciences.
+Some areas she studied were botany, zoology, geology, meteorology, and astronomy.
 In 1866, at age 13, she founded a school in her house.
-She also wrote a geography textbook for her students, which was later adopted by the Department of Education of Puerto Rico.
+Roqué also wrote a geography textbook for her students, which was later adopted by the Department of Education of Puerto Rico.
 She applied for her teacher's license and passed the examinations.

 First Puerto Rican woman to become a member of the Public Library

 In 1872, she married Luis Duprey, a well-to-do landowner who was involved in politics.
 At the time of their marriage, Duprey was a slaveowner, and one of Roqué's conditions to marriage was that she be able to educate the slaves.
 She developed an interest in the politics of Puerto Rico.
 With Duprey, she had five children.
 Three survived to adulthood: Luis Enrique, Borinquen, and America.

 The family moved to the capital of San Juan, where she became the first woman to be permitted into the Puerto Rican Athenaeum and the first woman to become a member of the Public Library.
 During her spare time, she composed music.
 In 1880 her husband died, leaving her with young children to care for.